Shanghai Metro: Fares and ticket system

+Like many metro systems around the world, the Shanghai Metro operates on a distance-based fare system.
+It uses a "one-ticket network", allowing passengers to transfer between interchange stations without needing to buy a new ticket, provided the transfer remains within the metro system.
+However, at certain stations, transferring to another line may require exiting the fare zone; in such cases, a new single-journey ticket must be purchased before re-entering for the next line.
+The Shanghai Public Transport Card, which provides access to most public transportation in the city, is exempt from this rule, as it is not consumed upon exit.

 All stations are equipped with Shanghai public transport card self-service recharge machines, some of which support card sales and card refund operations.
 Passengers can also choose to purchase public transport cards to travel.

-Automatic ticket vending machines are divided into "coins only" and "coins and banknotes are collected", the coin only machine collects 1 yuan and 0.5 yuan, and the coins and banknotes all accept 5, 10, 20, and 50 yuan banknotes and 1 and, 0.5 yuan coins.
+Since 2005, automatic ticket vending machines, which accept banknotes, appeared in Shanghai Metro stations.
+Automatic ticket vending machines are divided into "coins only" and "coins and banknotes" machines.
+The "coins only" machine collects 1 yuan and 0.5 yuan coins, and the "coins and banknotes" machine accepts 5, 10, 20, and 50 yuan banknotes, as well as 1 and 0.5 yuan coins.
 Vending machines will provide change.

 Children under 1.3 meters

 One or two children not taller than 1.3 meters (inclusive) are exempted from paying a fare in accompany of another passenger.
 In cases of more than two, the passenger should buy tickets.
 A preschool child, unattended by an adult, is not allowed to take the train alone.

 Periodic pass

 A pass for unlimited travel within the metro system for either 24 or 72 hours is offered.
 This pass is not available through vending machines, but has to be purchased at Service Centers at metro stations.